Contents

 Flexitarians and plant-based nutrition - eat with your conscience

 Meat consumption is increasingly being questioned.
-While just 3% of the Austrian population were vegetarians in 2005,[18] this figure had risen to 8% by 2019[19] and 48% of the population would even describe themselves as flexitarians[20][21].
+While just 3% of the Austrian population were vegetarian in 2005,18, this figure had already risen to 8% by 2019, and the trend is rising.19 As many as 48% of the population would describe themselves as flexitarians.2021

-Occasionally giving up meat has benefits for health, animals and the environment.
-At the same time, it is not as obligatory as declaring that meat and animal products will be completely avoided from now on.
+Giving up meat occasionally has benefits for health, animals and the environment.
+At the same time, it is not as obligatory as declaring that you are giving up meat and animal products completely from now on.

-Thanks to the increasing availability of substitute products, which are becoming cheaper every year, it is also easy to replace the meat on your plate with an alternative.
+Thanks to the increasing availability of substitute products, which are becoming cheaper every year, it is also easy to replace meat on the plate with an alternative.
 A meat-free diet has never been easier.

 If you want to integrate less meat into your diet in the new year, here are a few tips for you: